Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 * Lemon: 100%
 * Orange: 100%

-All classes here are being predicted *at least as accurately or better* when compared to the best network so far - so our optimized architecture does appear to have helped!
+All classes here were predicted *at least as accurately or better* when compared to the best network so far - so my optimized architecture did appear to have helped!

 ___
 <br>